OpenFUSIONToolkit/OpenFUSIONToolkit/src/docs/ThinCurr/doc_thincurr_main.md

 avoid singularities in the system.
 Sidesets are stored in the `mesh/SIDESET****` fields in native mesh files.
 These can be converted from nodesets defined via the Cubit meshing software, through the Exodus II mesh format, and `convert_cubit.py` or other mesh inputs with suitable interfacing scripts.

+\subsection doc_tw_main_hodlr Hierarchical Off-Diagonal Low-Rank (HODLR) approximation In the standard BFEM approach described above every element interacts with every other element, leading to a dense \f$ \textrm{L} \f$ and growth of memory and time requirements at a rate of \f$ O(N^2) \f$, where \f$ N \f$ is the number of elements in the model.
+This limits the size of models on most systems to < 20k elements on a typical laptop with 16GB of RAM and < 180k on even a large workstation with
+1TB of RAM.
+In addition to memory limits, these models will take a very long time to compute as the number of FLOPs required will also scale as \f$ O(N^2) \f$.

+To avoid this ThinCurr models can take advantage of the structure of the \f$ \textrm{L} \f$ matrix to generate an approximation of the full matrix with some desired tolerance.
+As application of these models to engineering and other studies often do not require extremely high accuracy, this can dramatically reduce the computational requirement while retaining sufficient fidelity for a desired study.
+This is possible as the \f$ \textrm{L} \f$ constructed from the BFEM exhibits a low-rank structure for interactions between elements that are physically separated by a large distance relative to their size.
+If we spatial partition our mesh into regions, the interactions between separate regions, so called off-diagonal blocks of the matrix, will possess this low-rank structure, meaning they can be well approximated by a matrix with smaller rank (eg. truncated SVD).
+To improve efficiency and performance such a spatial partitioning can be done in a nested fashion, leading to a so-called Hierarchical Off-Diagonal Low-Rank (HODLR) approximation to the matrix.

+\image html thincurr_aca_scaling.png "Improvement in required memory (top) and time (bottom) for a eigenvalue calculation using ACA+, compared to the direct approach"

+\subsection doc_tw_main_hodlr_part Spatial partitioning ThinCurr currently utilizes a binary tree to partition the surface mesh used to discretize currents in the model.
+Initially, a bounding box is created that encloses the full mesh.
+The mesh is then recursively subdivided by looking at each partition and subdividing it in one of the three principal cartesian directions if the number of elements is greater than a given size (`target_size`).
+On each level, the direction of subdivision is chosen to be the direction with largest standard deviation of position over the contained points.
+Near and far interactins between mesh regions are then determined on each level, taking into account appropriate "masking" of interactions from higher levels.

+\image html thincurr_aca_part.png "Example mesh regions following partition of a ThinCurr mesh for HODLR"

+\subsection doc_tw_main_hodlr_aca Adaptive Cross-Approximation (ACA+) Once the spatial partitioning is complete the individual matrix blocks can be constructed.
+First, diagonal blocks are fully assembled and stored as dense matrices.
+Next, low-rank approximations are computed for all off-diagonal blocks.
+For blocks whose corresponding mesh regions are "close" to eachother, as determined by the ratio of the center-center separation to the circumradius of each region, the full block is computed and then compressed using an SVD.
+The compression is set by truncating the SVD at a user-specified tolerance (specified by `L_svd_tol`), based on the Frobenius norm of the singular values.

+For all other blocks, which correspond to off-diagonal blocks whose corresponding mesh regions are not "close" to eachother the Adaptive Cross-Appoximation technique is used.
+This technique iteratively builds a low-rank approximation (\f$ \textrm{M} \approx \textrm{U} \textrm{V}^T \f$) by sampling rows and columns of the block and stopping once a desired tolerance, defined relative to the SVD tolerance (`L_aca_rel_tol < 1.0`), has been reached.
+As ACA+ has some inherent random variation, the tolerance specified for ACA+ should be higher than the SVD tolerance (`L_aca_rel_tol < 1.0`).
+After a block's approximation by ACA+ is complete the resulting block is then recompressed using SVD for greater run to run consistency.

+\note The same techniques can also be applied to the magnetic field reconstruction operator, with corresponding settings of `B_svd_tol` and `B_aca_rel_tol`.
+However, as these tolerances are absolute the magnetic versions should generally be 4-5 orders of magnitude larger than those for the \f$ \textrm{L} \f$ matrix.